rubyreferences/rubyref/_src/intermediate/parsed/core/File.md

 # File

-A `File` is an abstraction of any file object accessible by the program and is closely associated with class `IO`. `File` includes the methods of module `FileTest` as class methods, allowing you to write (for example) `File.exist?("foo")`.
+A File is an abstraction of any file object accessible by the program and is closely associated with class IO.
+File includes the methods of module FileTest as class methods, allowing you to write (for example) `File.exist?("foo")`.

 In the description of File methods, *permission bits* are a platform-specific